 la t.id, t.e1.userInput as userInput, t.e2.answerText as botResponse: s.transactionCount < 5, t.index != 0

-There are many variations to these queries that you can use to perform exploration into the kinds of sessions your bot had.
+There are many variations to these queries that you can use to explore the kinds of sessions your bot had.
 Feel free to experiment!

-You know your bot is heavily in demand.
-Users are chatting, and even asking several questions per conversation.
-You definitely will want to know what exact questions they asked.
-What are the main intents users try to resolve by using the bot.
+Another interesting piece of information you may want to know about your bot is what questions come up most frequently, i.e. what the main intents users try to resolve when using the bot.
 Try this query to view the top flows that users triggered with their questions.

 d t.e.fname : t.e.pathType=="flow-trigger" order by count desc